 The Educational Opportunity Center provides a variety of services to first-generation college students from Citrus, Levy and Marion counties who also meet certain income guidelines.
 The program services include, helping students determine their educational goals: 4-year degree, 2 year degree, vocational-technical degree, or General Education Diploma (GED), assistance in completing financial aid applications, help with applying to the college, university, or vocational-technical program of their choice, college/university tours, and referrals to other agencies, institutions, and programs for services.
-Participants in the CF EOC program may receive these free services: College Success workshops, college grant and scholarship information, assistance enrolling in classes to prepare for the GED and membership in the Club of Educational Opportunity, to enhance leadership and life skills.
+Participants in the CF EOC program may receive these free services: College Success workshops, college grant and scholarship information, and assistance enrolling in classes to prepare for the GED.
 For more complete information, visit or call one of the EOC offices: